The childlike and the childish

 It’s clear to me most of us actually do like progressive policies.

-A lot of us have just been taught to hate actual progressive people.
+A lot of us have just been conditioned to hate progressive people.

 (This is a reason I believe we’re still underestimating the role of misinformation, propaganda, and outside influence in these outcomes.
 It’s also a reason I still have hope; the election is lost, but our collective values still hold.
 But those are both other topics for another time.)

 Never mind the rules.
 Nothing is sacred.
-Nothing is shared.
+Nothing is shared, or belongs to all of us.

 The rules are for you; winning is for me.